From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Reframing Rajan-Abbott model

 \subsection{Rajan-Abbott results from FRV}

 Having known that the E/I balance causes the spectrum to be insensitive to the matrix of average strengths $M$, we consider a more general model of $m$ types of neurons, each with multiplicity $f_kN$ and the synaptic strength variance $\sigma_k^2/N$.
-The random part of the synaptic strength matrix can be written as $W=X\Lambda$, where $X$ represents Ginibre-Girko ensemble and $\Lambda$ is the diagonal matrix $\textup{diag}(\sigma_1 \mathbf{1}_{f_1N} , ..., \sigma_m \mathbf{1}_{f_mN})$.
+The random part of the synaptic strength matrix can be written as $W=G\Lambda$, where $G$ is a Ginibre-Girko matrix as before, while $\Lambda$ is diagonal with a generic structure $\textup{diag}(\sigma_1 \mathbf{1}_{f_1N} , ..., \sigma_m \mathbf{1}_{f_mN})$.
 The multiplicities are normalized as $\sum_{i=1}^m f_i=1$.
-In Appendix~A, using free probability, we obtain the algebraic equation for the radial cumulative distribution function $F(r)$ \be 1=\sum_{i=1}^{m} \frac{f_i\sigma_i^2}{r^2-\sigma_i^2(F(r)-1)}. \ee Explicit solutions exist for $m=2,3,4$ types of neurons, corresponding to the quadratic, cubic or quartic algebraic equation for $F(r)$, but other cases are easily tractable numerically.
+In Appendix~B, using free probability, we obtain the algebraic equation for the radial cumulative distribution function $F(r)$ \be 1=\sum_{i=1}^{m} \frac{f_i\sigma_i^2}{r^2-\sigma_i^2(F(r)-1)}. \ee Explicit solutions exist for $m=2,3,4$ types of neurons, corresponding to the quadratic, cubic, or quartic algebraic equation for $F(r)$, but other cases are easily tractable numerically.
 The case solved by Rajan and Abbott corresponds to the quadratic equation.
-Solution (\ref{finalXXXX}) is also equivalent to the diagrammatic construction of \cite{WEI}, but more explicit.
+Solution (\ref{finalXXXX}) is also equivalent to the diagrammatic construction of \citet{WEI}, but more explicit.
 The spectrum is always confined within the disc of radius $r_{out}^2=\sum_{i=1}^{m} f_i \sigma_i^2$, as visible from the condition $F(r_{out})=1$.